 3. Taking away gratitude:

-So you blew out your diet – Its no big deal.
+So you blew out your diet – It’s no big deal.
 Ask, how does it serve and what is this trying to teach you?
-Does this blow out bring you back to center, teaching you to be more centered and balanced in your approach?
+Does this blow out bring you back to centre, teaching you to be more centred and balanced in your approach?